Key takeaways:

 BPA was shown in a recent study (and several previous studies) to reduce sperm motility in men.[ref]
 Previous studies also showed decreased testosterone levels in male teenagers with higher levels of BPA.[ref]
 Other research shows that BPA disrupts the activation of androgens, leading to reduced testosterone and increased belly fat.[ref]

-A small study published in 2018 found that children and teens with higher BPA exposure (the top third of the group) had a 12-fold increased risk of obesity.[ref]
-This was just one study in a long line of human studies that showed that higher BPA exposure increases weight.[ref][ref][ref][ref][ref][ref]
-In addition to the effect on testosterone and abdominal weight gain, BPA stimulates the overexpression of GPR30 in fat cells, which prevents the burning of the fat for energy.[ref]
+A study published in 2018 found that children and teens with higher BPA exposure (the top third of the group) had a 12-fold increased risk of obesity.[ref]
+This is just one example from a long line of human studies that showed that higher BPA and BPS exposure increases weight and waist circumference.[ref][ref][ref][ref][ref][ref][ref][ref]

 A study from August 2018 found that BPA at normal exposure levels alters insulin response in a way that is independent of adipogenesis (fat creation).
 The study found that BPA causes a low-level inflammatory response.[ref]
 This is in line with previous epidemiological studies that tie higher BPA levels to insulin resistance in men, women, and children.[ref][ref][ref]
+Animal studies on BPS and BPF also show increased inflammatory cytokine levels, including TNF-alpha.[ref]

 Myocarditis and cardiovascular disease: